-Brian has been active in CEAC and has served as the Chair or Vice Chair of Land Use Policy Committee of CEAC for the last 7 years.
-He is also active in APWA and is the current Northern California Chapter President.
-Brian believes that continuing education is important and he recently completed the CSAC Institute Credentialed California County Senior Executive Program.
+Brian is active in the County Engineers Association of California (CEAC) and has served as the Chair or Vice Chair of the Administrative, Land Use Policy and Flood Control Policy Committees of CEAC for the last 10 years.
+He is serving as the Vice President of CEAC in 2022.
+He is also active in the American Public Works Association (APWA) and was the Northern California Chapter President in 2016.
+Brian believes that continuing education is important and taken continuing education courses over the years.
+He completed the CSAC Institute Credentialed California County Senior Executive Program in 2016.

-Brian is an avid Bay Area sports fan, having rooted for the 49ers and Giants since he was a kid.
-He waited his whole life for the San Francisco Giants to win a World Series and never would have dreamed they would win 3 in 5 years!
+Brian is an avid Bay Area sports fan, having cheered for the 49ers and Giants for as long as he can remember.
 His hobbies include hunting, fishing, diving, hiking and camping.
-The last several years he has enjoyed fishing in the Sea of Cortez in Baja and Petersburg Alaska, among more local trips as well.
-Abalone diving has been a passion of his since he was nine years old and something he still enjoys today with his father.
+The last several years he has enjoyed fishing in the Sea of Cortez in Baja and various destinations in Alaska, among more local trips as well.

-Brian has two adult sons, Brandon and Brett, who make him very proud every day.
-He is recently engaged to an incredible fiancée and partner, Nicole.
+Brian has two adult sons, who make him very proud every day.
+He recently married his incredible wife and partner, Nicole.
 They enjoy traveling together and take weekend getaways whenever possible.
 Camping and hiking are two of their favorite things.

 Stephen graduated from the University of California Davis with a Bachelors degree in Civil Engineering and received his Masters degree in Business Administration from California State University East Bay.
 He has been with the Contra Costa County Public Works Department since 1990 working with various Divisions including Transportation Engineering, Design and Construction, Environmental, Flood Control (including Watershed and Clean Water), Airports, Print & Mail, Capital Projects, Real Estate, and Information Technology.
 He also served as the Interim Program Manager for the SR4 Bypass Authority and the East Contra Costa County Fee and Financing Authority.